Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Percentage of damage required for teammate rewards.
 			"Reward Percentage"			"10.0,10.0,10.0"

+			// The action duration to reward to survivors.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate durations with commas (",").
+			// --
+			// Durations limit: 3
+			// Character limit for each duration: 9
+			// --
+			// Minimum value for each duration: 0.0 (OFF)
+			// Maximum value for each duration: 999999.0 (Slowest)
+			// --
+			// 1st number = Duration for killers.
+			// 2nd number = Duration for assistants.
+			// 3rd number = Duration for teammates.
+			"Action Duration Reward"		"2.0,2.0,2.0"

 			// The attack boost to reward to survivors.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.